-- Current transformer enclosures must be connected to the meter socket or meter enclosure with conduit and shall be bonded by approved methods.
-A minimum of one (1) inch conduit is required.
-The length of conduit run and number of bends shall be kept to a minimum, preferably no more than fifteen (15) feet in length and not more than three (3) 90° bends. - The customer shall supply and pull in the secondary metering conductors in accordance with the coded wire schedule shown Table 9.
-The District will complete the terminal connections from the secondary side of the current transformers to the metering equipment. - The customer shall provide minimum 1" conduit and copper secondary metering conductors between the meter socket and the current transformers.
-Flexible conduit shall not be used.
+- Current transformer enclosures must be grouped with the meter base and attached via conduit. - A minimum of one (1) inch conduit is required to connect meter base to CT enclosure.
+Enclosures and conduit shall be bonded by approved methods. - The lenght of conduit and number of bends shall be kept to a minimum.
+Conduit is not to exceed fifteen (15) feet in length and shall not have more than three (3) 90° bends.
+Condulets or LBs are not allowed. - Flexible conduit shall not be used. - The District will complete the terminal connections from the secondary side of the current transformers to the meter equipment.